 This is also one of the steepest areas of the trail, and you drop a lot of elevation as you proceed.

-It wasn’t flowing enough for us to see these wheels but the waterfall was nice to see.
+It wasn’t flowing enough for us to see the wheels, but the waterfall was lovely to see.

 Since the water level was low, we were even able to sit here and just enjoy the views.
 You can walk down to the base of the falls, but I didn’t do that since the flow wasn’t very impressive.

-After taking it in, you can head back up the way you came, back to Glen Aulin campground.
-You will be gaining abut 1,000 feet on the way out, so be sure to take your time and admire the views you get to see as you need breaks.
+After taking it in, you will head back up the way you came, back to Glen Aulin campground.
+You will be gaining about 1,000 feet on the way out, so be sure to take your time and admire the views you get to see.

-Let me know if you have seen it when the Waterwheels were going and be sure to leave a photo in the comments.
+Let me know if you have seen Waterwheel Falls when the wheels are going and be sure to leave a photo in the comments.